Partial or Temporary Memory Loss After a Brain Injury

 Get the Compensation You Need to Focus on Recovering

-Any loss of memory after a head injury, whether temporary, partial, or permanent, can be terrifying.
+Brain trauma and memory loss after a head injury, whether temporary, partial, or permanent, can be terrifying.
 It’s important to stay positive and focus all your attention on making a full recovery from any form of post-concussion amnesia.

 That’s difficult to do while worrying about how you’ll pay for treatment.